Washington County Sheriff - Court Services

 In the Washington County Justice and Government Centers, maintaining a safe and efficient working environment for court staff, county employees, deputies and visitors is the responsibility of the Court Services Division.
 A Sergeant, three Deputies and two Special Deputies are responsible for courtroom security, prisoner movement, security requests and general building security, while two Special Deputies man the screening station at the secure entrance to the Justice Center.

 The Washington County Most Wanted Program continued with deputies assigned to the Justice Center researching and submitting subjects to be profiled by local media outlets.
-A subject was profiled each week.
-Of the 52 subjects profiled, 34 of the subjects were located after their profile was published in the paper and shown on cable TV.
+Of the 44 subjects profiled in 2017, 29 of the subjects were located after their profile was published in the paper and shown on cable TV.

 The Sheriff has a responsibility to transport individuals to and from court as a part of his constitutional duty to attend to the courts.
-In 2013 the Washington County Sheriff’s Office contracted with Lock and Load LLC to conduct the majority of prisoner transports.
-The Sheriff’s Office remained responsible for medical transports from the jail, certain mental health transports and two out of State (Illinois) extraditions.
+In 2018 the Washington County Sheriff’s Office contracted with Lock and Load LLC to conduct the majority of prisoner transports.
+The Sheriff’s Office remained responsible for medical transports from the jail, and certain mental health transports.